 - Open the Scriptures

-Grab the book, invite a friend to study with you and join us for a weekly Wednesday blog post discussion.
+Grab the book, invite a friend or two to study with you and join us for Chapter 1 next Wednesday.

 You’ll have to provide your own snacks, though.
 You can’t study a book called Hungry without food on hand!

 What Am I Hungry For?

 Have you ever had those days when you just couldn’t settle?
 You keep going to the refrigerator, staring inside, and then closing it again.
 You rummage in the pantry and nibble on something, but it doesn’t do the trick.
 You try to get back to the project you’re working on, but soon find yourself back at the refrigerator.

 What am I hungry for?
 That is a relevant question for our souls as well as our bodies.

 I remember a day when my husband was helping me with computer problems.
 It was a familiar scenario.
 He was trying to solve it as quickly as possible so he could get back to his work.
 I was trying to follow what he was doing so I wouldn’t need his help the next time.
 As usual I got mad.

 He: “What are you so upset about?
 I’m just trying to help you.”

 Me: “I don’t want your help anymore!
 I’ll just figure it out on my own…”

 It was a familiar scenario–except this time his question stuck.
 What was I so upset about?
 I realized something that was probably obvious to others, but was a new revelation to me.
 I hate being incompetent.
 When I feel incompetent I get mad.